Felienne/LiveSpreadsheets/paper.md

 Related work for this paper comes in different categories, that we will summarize in this section.

-- *Origin tracking*: [@VanDeursenKT93] [@InostrozaVdSE]
+- *Origin tracking*: [@VanDeursenKT93] A similar application to copy-paste tracking is presented in [@InostrozaVdSE], where origin tracking is used to implemented editable regions on generated code.

-- *Transclusion*:  Ted Nelson's concept of _transclusion_ [@Nelson65] is a form of "reference by inclusion" where transcluded data is presented through a "live" view: whenever the target of the reference is updated, the references themselves update as well.
+- *Transclusion*:  Ted Nelson's concept of _transclusion_ [@Nelson65] is a form of "reference by inclusion" where transcluded data is presented through a "live" view: whenever the transcluded content is updated, the views are updated as well.
 Our origin relation provides a similar hyperlinking between cells.
-But unlike in the case of transclusion, the relation is bidirectional: changes to the original are propagated forward, but changes to copies (references) are also propagated backwards (and then forward again).
+But unlike in the case of transclusion, the relation is bidirectional: changes to the original are propagated forward, but changes to copies (references) are also propagated backwards (and then forwards again).

 - *Clone tracking* in software: Godfrey and Tu [@Godf2002] proposed a method called _origin analysis_ which is a related to both clone detection and the above described origin tracking, but aims at deciding if a program entity was newly introduced or whether it if it should more accurately be viewed as a renamed, moved, or otherwise changed version of an previously existing entity.
 This laid the ground for a tool called _CloneTracker_ that "can automatically track clones as the code evolves, notify developers of modifications to clone regions, and support simultaneous editing of clone regions." [@Dual2007].

-- *Prototype-based inheritance* was poineered in the Self language [@Self], and contributed to direct manipulation model of interaction [@Malo95].
+- *Prototype-based inheritance*: Lieberman introduced prototypes to implement shared behavior in object-oriented programming.
 In proto-type-based languages, objects are created by cloning and existing object.
 The cloned object then inherits features (methods, slots) from its prototype.
-This parent relation between object is similar to our origin relation.
-However, we are not aware of any related work discussing propagating changes on clones back to the parents.
+Prototype-based inheritance contributed to the direct manipulation model of interaction [@Malo95].
+The parent relation between objects is similar to our origin relation.
+However, we are not aware of any related work using this relation to propagate changes to clones back to their parents.

 # Conclusion